-- A dual pair consists of two equivalent bodies, while the triplet consists of three.

-- Each polyliner has a dual partner. - Triplets arise only from polyliner that fulfill certain requirements.

-- In the intersection of the dual pair, edges meet in pairs at one vertex.
-There is a contact point on each edge. - In the interweaving of the truncation triplet, three edges meet at one point.
-There are two contact points on each edge.

-- A polyliner can be dual to itself (self-dual).
-Self-duality can occur in polyliner with an even number of edges. - There are three different types of triplets, depending on the repetition of their contents: those in which all partners are the same; those in which all partners are different; and those in which there is a third next to two identical ones.
+- A dual pair consists of two equivalent bodies, while the triplet consists of three. - Each polyliner has a dual partner.
+Triplets arise only from polyliner that fulfill certain requirements. - In the intersection of the dual pair, edges meet in pairs at one vertex.
+There is a contact point on each edge.
+In the interweaving of the truncation triplet, three edges meet at one point.
+There are two contact points on each edge. - A polyliner can be dual to itself (self-dual).
+Self-duality can occur in polyliner with an even number of edges. - There are three different types of triplets, depending on the repetition of their contents.
 Polyliner with a 3n-2 number of edges can be content of a self-triadic triplet.